Alternative415/HP-Spectre-X360-13-late2017-Hackintosh/README.md

 SD Card reader: Heard reports about sucessfully enabling.
 I have no intention of using it in macOS, so kept it disabled.

+## Notes
+* I highly recommend building your own files by following Dortania's excellent guide. it will help you understand the big picture and how to use my files correctly.
+After you went through all the guide, you can use my files as an referance.
+* The config.plists in each folder doesn't have any SMBIOS data to avoid any mixups.
+Please add your own.
+I used MacBookPro15,2.
+MacBookPro15,4 looks fine too.
+* If it somehow failes to boot with all my files, the problem is likely to be the DSDT.aml.
+DSDT is known to be unique to each devices.
+You will have to make your own DSDT and fix it with patches.

 ## Changelog
 ### 2021.01.10